-Your risk for ovarian cancer may be increased if you have gone through menopause, have a gene mutation like BRCA1 or BRCA2, are obese or overweight, had your first pregnancy after age 35 or never carried a pregnancy to full-term, have a family history of cancer or used hormone replacement therapy.
+Your risk for ovarian cancer may be increased if you have gone through menopause, have a gene mutation like breast cancer gene 1 or breast cancer gene 2, are obese or overweight, had your first pregnancy after age 35 or never carried a pregnancy to full-term, have a family history of cancer or used hormone replacement therapy.
 You should talk with your doctor about your potential risk for the disease.

 Symptoms of Ovarian Cancer

 According to the medical oncologists SurvivorNet consulted, the symptoms of ovarian cancer can include a feeling of bloating or fullness, pain in the pelvis or abdomen, nausea, vomiting, or changes in bowel habits.

 Any of these can be similar to symptoms many women experience monthly with their menstrual cycle, which makes distinguishing this cancer so difficult.